mitko1717/mitko1717/README.md

 <h2 align="left">Hi 👋!
-My name is Dima Hirich and I'm a Backend-focused FullStack developer, from Kremenchuk 🇺🇦</h2>
+My name is Dima Hirich and I'm a FullStack developer (with strong backend focus), from Kremenchuk 🇺🇦</h2>

 ###